UPDATED August, 2019

 There are five basic tools that all goal setters should equip themselves with to increase their odds of success: Passion, Persistence, Planning, People and Positivity.

-It has been more than 120 days since New Year’s 2011 and by now many of us have long since given up on our various resolutions.
+Most of us give up on our New Year’s resolutions within two weeks.
 They were the best of intentions, but life and reality once again got in our way.

 In fact, goal setting is one of life’s most important skills, given that very, very few of us are handed exactly what we want without ever having to ask and work for it.